Connecticut HUSKY

 What is the income limit for HUSKY in CT?

-Starting on October 1, 2024, the eligibility income guideline for Husky A for Parents and Caregivers will drop to 138% from 160% of the federal poverty level.
+As of October 1, 2024, Connecticut lowered the income eligibility limit for Husky A for Parents and Caregivers from 160% to 138% of the federal poverty level.4

-For families whose incomes are just above the limit for Medicaid but fall below 175% of the poverty level may qualify for a zero-premium, no cost-share coverage plan under Covered Connecticut.
-It offers medical and dental benefits as well as non-emergency medical transportation at no cost.
+Families whose income is above the limit for Medicaid but falls between 138% and 175% of the poverty level may qualify for a zero-premium, no cost-share coverage plan under Covered Connecticut.

 How do I apply for HUSKY in CT?